 Now let's consider why symbolic logic is of special interest to the computer scientist.
 One area of computer science is A.I. or artificial intelligence.
 An A.I. process is a process by which a computer or robot is able to perform tasks which, when they are performed by humans, require intelligence.
 For example, it takes intelligence to carry on a long, sensible conversation in English, and A.I. researchers hope to build a computerized-robot that does this.
 Researchers generally believe that making progress on this task of getting a computer to use English intelligently will require a massive introduction into the computer of knowledge about the world outside the computer.
 How are the researchers going to give all this knowledge to the computer so that it is available in a way that the computer can use it?
 This question raises the problem of knowledge representation.
 Many A.I. researchers believe the key to success is to translate this knowledge into symbolic logic rather than into ordinary computer languages.
 More specifically, any method used for representing knowledge is just an implemenetation of some subset of predicate logic.

 A computer is a device that manipulates information according to a program.
-Computers are logic machines in two senses: their electronic design follows basic principles of symbolic logic, and their programs are also based on principles of symbolic logic.
+Computers are logic devices in two senses: their design by humans follows basic principles of symbolic logic, and their programs are also based on principles of symbolic logic.
 More specifically, computer science is involved with symbolic logic in the following five ways: